Major depressive disorder: Antidepressants

 Conflicting results have arisen from studies that look at the effectiveness of antidepressants in people with acute, mild to moderate depression.
 A review commissioned by the National Institute for Health and Care Excellence (UK) concluded that there is strong evidence that SSRIs, such as escitalopram, paroxetine, and sertraline, have greater efficacy than placebo on achieving a 50% reduction in depression scores in moderate and severe major depression, and that there is some evidence for a similar effect in mild depression.
 Similarly, a Cochrane systematic review of clinical trials of the generic tricyclic antidepressant amitriptyline concluded that there is strong evidence that its efficacy is superior to placebo.
 Antidepressants work less well for the elderly than for younger individuals with depression.

 To find the most effective antidepressant medication with minimal side-effects, the dosages can be adjusted, and if necessary, combinations of different classes of antidepressants can be tried.
-Response rates to the first antidepressant administered range from 50 to 75%, and it can take at least six to eight weeks from the start of medication to improvement.
-Antidepressant medication treatment is usually continued for 16 to 20 weeks after remission, to minimize the chance of recurrence, and even up to one year of continuation is recommended.
-People with chronic depression may need to take medication indefinitely to avoid relapse.
+Response rates to the first antidepressant administered range from 50% to 75%, and it can take at least six to eight weeks from the start of medication to improvement.
+Antidepressant medication treatment is usually continued for six to nine months after remission, to minimize the chance of recurrence, and even up to two years of continuation is recommended.

-SSRIs are the primary medications prescribed, owing to their relatively mild side-effects, and because they are less toxic in overdose than other antidepressants.
+SSRIs are the primary medications prescribed, owing to their relatively mild side-effects, and safety.
 People who do not respond to one SSRI can be switched to another antidepressant, and this results in improvement in almost 50% of cases.
-Another option is to switch to the atypical antidepressant bupropion.
+Another option is to augment the atypical antidepressant bupropion to the SSRI as an adjunctive treatment.
 Venlafaxine, an antidepressant with a different mechanism of action, may be modestly more effective than SSRIs.
 However, venlafaxine is not recommended in the UK as a first-line treatment because of evidence suggesting its risks may outweigh benefits, and it is specifically discouraged in children and adolescents as it increases the risk of suicidal thoughts or attempts.

+Hypericum perforatum (St. John's wort) has approval in the European Union as an herbal product for the treatment of mild to moderate depressive episodes (according to ICD-10) and for the short-term treatment of symptoms in mild depression.
+It is more effective than placebo and as effective as standard antidepressants, including SSRIs, for mild to moderate depression, with some evidence suggesting fewer adverse effects and lower discontinuation rates.

+Electroconvulsive therapy, ketamine, esketamine, and psilocybin are the most effective and safe first-line treatments for treatment-resistant depression, with esketamine and psilocybin showing slightly lower tolerability.